trevordevore/levure/framework/helpers/undo_manager/README.md

 ### Undo action mementos

-Each undo action has a "mementos" property which is a numerical indexed array.
+Each undo action has a "mementos" property which is a numerically indexed array.
 Each numeric element is a memento array.
 The undo action `mementos` key must have at least one memento array.
 A simple `mementos` key with one memento array would be constructed thusly:

 ```
 local tMementosA, tMementoA